 It is important that companies that manufacture or import appliances, equipment, industrial machines and electronic objects for sale or distribution seek electromagnetic compatibility testing, radio performance and human exposure testing through an accredited EMC testing laboratory.

 These labs offer certification, compliance and approval services.
-Qualified and highly-trained engineers test and observe the electromagnetic signatures and magnitudes to determine if the levels of electromagnetic radiation is to an acceptable defined local or international standard limit.
+Qualified and highly-trained engineers test and observe the electromagnetic signatures and magnitudes to determine if the levels of electromagnetic radiation are to an acceptable defined local or international standard limit.
 These sets of tests determine EMC compliance and/or human exposure compliance to an acceptable level of performance relative to the required market and also ensure that the products meet the electromagnetic compatibility requirements and do not adversely interfere with other devices or appliances in the near vicinity.

 EMC Bayswater provides efficient and cost-effective compliance solutions to achieve your global certifications so you may be confident in selling, importing or exporting various products in your desired markets.